dcarral/99bottles-polyglot/csharp/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

+## Hints
+- Try to capture the structure of the song in your code, where you build up the song by composing its parts.

 ## Source

 Learn to Program by Chris Pine [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)